ManuOteroo/Portal2DMechanicDemo/README.md

 # Portal2DMechanicDemo
 C# implementation of momentum-preserving portals in Unity 2D.
-Focused on vector math for momentum conservation and physics-based teleportation.
+Focused on momentum conservation and physics-based teleportation.

 ## Key Features